A leading seminar series on hot topics and current issues affecting the health industry

 Information about upcoming seminars is sent electronically to members of our Coffee Talk e-mail list.

 You can participate in our webinar as an individual (e.g. through your personal computer or laptop) or as a group (e.g. through video conferencing options).
-As webinar space is limited, we encourage you to register and participate as a group where possible.

 Our Coffee Talk e-mail invitations are linked to the original recipient’s e-mail address.
 Once someone registers using that invitation, subsequent registrations will not have access.
 If you are unable to register for the seminar, it may be because someone else has already registered using the link.

 We recommend that you only register using your own invitation.

 If your invitation has been forwarded to you by someone else, please contact firstname.lastname@example.org to receive your own invitation.

 If you’ve received an invitation to a Coffee Talk seminar that’s of interest to someone else, please have them contact us to obtain their own invitation.
 We would be happy to send them one!